-- In the HTTPS Caching area, select the Enable caching of HTTPS content checkbox.
-Note: You will not be able to enable caching if DNS is not configured. - 2.
-Select the signing certificate to use to re-sign the traffic. - 3.
-Select Attempt to cache all HTTPS sites except for blacklisted exceptions from the drop-list. - 4.
-Click the Apply Changes button.
+1. In the HTTPS Caching area, select the Enable caching of HTTPS content checkbox.

+L Note You cannot enable caching if DNS is not configured.

+2. Select the signing certificate to use to re-sign the traffic.

-5. In the Add IP or Domain area, specify the type of traffic you want to blacklist and the Value(IP or domain name) for that type of traffic.
+- 3. Select Attempt to cache all HTTPS sites except for blacklisted exceptions from the drop-down list. - 4.
+Click the Apply Changes button. - 5.
+In the Add IP or Domain area, specify the type of traffic you want to blacklist and the Value(IP or domain name) for that type of traffic.